Simple Harmonic Motion Series (2011)

-Simple Harmonic Motion is an ongoing research and series of projects investigating complexity from simplicity; exploring the nature of complex patterns created from the interaction of simple multilayered rhythms.
-It is inspired by observations of natural physical and mathematical phenomena; as well as works by the likes of Norman Mclaren, John Whitney, Steve Reich, John Cage, Gyorgi Ligeti, Edgar Varèse, Brian Eno.
+Simple Harmonic Motion is an ongoing series of projects and research investigating complexity from simplicity – specifically the emergence of complex behaviour through the interaction of simple multilayered rhythms.
+It is inspired by natural and mathematical phenomena, as well as works by the likes of Norman Mclaren, John Whitney, Steve Reich, John Cage, Gyorgi Ligeti and Edgar Varèse.

-Behind the different incarnations, at the heart of the project lies the concept of creating complexity from simplicity.
-Through the use of custom software, a number of ‘agents’ are created and assigned a simple behavior.
-Each follow an extremely simple repetitive pattern of movement and sound.
-On their own, each agent is relatively monotonous, basic and mechanical.
-The repetition duration, motion and sound of each agent is precisely tuned such that the collection of all agents moving together, creates a unique, evolving and complex composition – both visually and sonically.
+Through the use of custom software, a number of ‘agents’ are created and assigned a simple behaviour, a repetitive pattern of movement and sound.
+On their own, each agent is monotonous and mechanical, acting completely unaware of their neighbours and ‘the bigger picture’.
+However the interaction of the different agent’s behaviours create complex, rich, evolving behaviours and compositions – both visually and sonically.

 Our capability in recognising patterns sonically is very different to our capability in recognising patterns visually.
 On the whole (excluding exceptions), people tend to be more spatially sensitive with their visual perception, while they are more temporally sensitive with their aural perception.
 I.e. it is easier for most of us to estimate where and how far away something is by seeing it, as opposed to just hearing it.
 However we are sonically more temporally sensitive, both on a macro scale (e.g. it is easier for most of us to detect whether a pulse is exactly on a beat accurate to a few milliseconds by hearing a repetitive sound, compared to seeing a flashing image) and also on a micro scale (e.g. it is difficult for most of us to detect an exact doubling of frequency in light waves – i.e. hue shift; however an exact doubling of frequency in sound waves – i.e. an octave transpose – is relatively realistic for many humans to detect).
 By translating patterns between visual and sonic domains; and between spatial and temporal axes, we are able to recognize and realize interesting new relationships previously unnoticed.